 Workers' Compensation Insurance Covers and Protects Injured Workers

 In Massachusetts, our General Laws (Chapter 152 - The Workers' Compensation Act) requires employers to provide Workers’ Compensation insurance coverage to all their employees.
 These laws are in place to make sure that workers are protected by insurance if they are injured on the job or contract a work-related illness.

-Our Workers' Compensation Attorneys Are Here For Workers Who Are Denied Benefits
+Our Workers' Compensation Lawyers Are Here For Workers Who Are Denied Benefits